5 things to watch for as Biden heads to G-7 summit in Japan

 President Biden departed Wednesday for the Group of Seven (G-7) summit in Hiroshima, Japan, with plenty on his plate domestically and internationally.

-Biden and other world leaders are set to discuss the ongoing war in Ukraine and major global issues like climate change.
-But the trip comes at a precarious time for Biden with talks intensifying over the need to raise the debt limit before the U.S. defaults.
+Biden and other world leaders are set to discuss the ongoing war in Ukraine and major global issues such as climate change.
+But the trip comes at a precarious time for Biden, with talks intensifying over the need to raise the debt limit before the U.S. defaults.

 Here are five things to watch for.